 Engine 374 was the first train to arrive in the City of Vancouver.
 In May there is an event at the Roundhouse Community Centre to celebrate the train’s arrival.

 Today Engine 374 resides permanently at the community centre in Yaletown.
 It’s on display indoors year-round for people to see.
 For one day in May each year, though, on the Victoria Day Long Weekend, the locomotive moves outdoors as part of the celebrations.
-The event happened on May 19th in 2024.
+The event happens on May 18th in 2025 and admission is free.

 See the West Coast Railway Association website for full details about the event and the museum.